Andre Gray

-Andre Anthony Gray (born 26 June 1991) is a professional footballer who plays a striker for Fatih Karagümrük.
-Born in England, he represents the Jamaica national team.
+Andre Anthony Gray (born 26 June 1991) is a professional footballer who plays a centre-forward.
+Born in England, he represented the Jamaica national team.

-A product of the Shrewsbury Town youth system, Gray came to prominence after scoring 57 goals in 111 appearances in a two-season spell with Luton Town.
-He made six appearances for England C from 2012 to 2014, before being called up to the Jamaican national team and making his debut in March 2021.
+Gray moved from the Academy at hometown club Wolverhampton Wanderers to the Shrewsbury Town youth system at age 13.
+He turned professional there in 2009, and following loan spells in non-League football with AFC Telford United and Hinckley United, he joined Hinckley United permanently in June 2010.
+He scored 37 goals in 85 club appearances, winning a £30,000 move to Luton Town in May 2012.
+During the 2013–14 campaign, he was the top scorer in the Conference Premier, also being named on the Team of the Season as Luton secured a return to the English Football League as Conference champions.
+He was capped six times by England C during his time at Luton, scoring two goals.
+He was sold to Brentford of the Championship for an undisclosed fee in June 2014.

+He was sold to Burnley for a club-record £6 million in August 2015.
+He was named the Championship Player of the Year for the 2015–16 season after he top-scored with 30 goals, winning a place on the Team of the Season as Burnley were promoted as champions.
+He scored 10 goals in 36 games in the following campaign, including a Premier League hat-trick, to help Burnley to avoid relegation with a 16th-place finish.
+He was sold to Watford for an undisclosed fee in August 2017.
+He played for Watford in the 2019 FA Cup final, though the club were relegated from the Premier League the following season.
+He spent the 2021–22 season on loan at Championship rivals Queens Park Rangers.
+He then had short stays with Aris (Greece), Al-Riyadh (Saudi Arabia), Plymouth Argyle, Fatih Karagümrük (Turkey), and Port Vale.

 Club career

 Shrewsbury Town

 Gray began his career in the academy at hometown club Wolverhampton Wanderers, but was released at age 13.
-Gray joined the youth system at League Two club Shrewsbury Town in 2004, signing his first professional one-year contract prior to the start of the 2009–10 season.
-Awarded the number 20 shirt, he made his debut on the opening day of the season, coming on as an 89th-minute substitute for Nathan Elder in a 3–1 win over Burton Albion.
+He joined the youth system at League Two club Shrewsbury Town in 2004, signing his first professional one-year contract prior to the start of the 2009–10 season.
+Awarded the number 20 shirt by manager Paul Simpson, he made his debut on the opening day of the season, coming on as an 89th-minute substitute for Nathan Elder in a 3–1 win over Burton Albion.
 An injury crisis saw Gray make four further cameos, with what would be his final appearance for the club coming as a 57th-minute replacement for Kris Bright in a 2–0 Football League Trophy second round defeat to Accrington Stanley on 20 October.
 He spent periods of the 2009–10 season away on loan, but competition for places meant that Gray was relegated to the reserve team substitutes' bench.
-Gray was released by Shrewsbury on 14 May 2010, having made just five appearances for the club.
-Looking back on his time at Shrewsbury, Gray said "I was at the stage in my life where I thought everything was set for me.
-I didn't really care about playing in Shrewsbury's reserves, which it shouldn't have been".